 But these are the effects of long-term, repeated exposure reported by the CDC: “The substance may have effects on the central nervous system, kidneys, and liver.
 This substance is possibly carcinogenic to humans.”
 Why risk it?

 Ingredients to avoid: anything ending in “-paraben”.
 The most common forms are methylparaben, propylparaben, butylparaben, or benzylparaben.

 These are chemical additives used to prolong the shelf life of a product and prevent microbial growth and can be absorbed by the skin, digestive system and blood.
 Parabens have been linked to endocrine disruption by mimicking estrogen, strengthening the suggestion of the link to reproductive toxicity and breast cancer.
 According to Environmental Working Group, a study found that traces of multiple types of parabens were found in breast tissue samples of 19 of 20 women with breast cancer, demonstrating that paraben molecules are in fact absorbed by the body and accumulate in breast tissue.
 Another study found that higher concentrations of parabens are found in the axilla quadrant of the breast (closest to the armpit).
 Did I mention that parabens are major compounds in antiperspirants?

-Ingredients to avoid: “FD&C” or “D&C” colors or “C.I.” followed by a five digit number
+Ingredients to avoid: “FD&C” or “D&C” colors.

 Ingredients to avoid: Sodium laureth sulfate, PEG compounds, chemicals that include xynol, ceteareth and oleth, BPA, Diethyl phthalate (DEP), Dibutyl phthalate (DBP), fragrance